NavarasP/AIMS-Fliutterapp/README.md

 ## Contact

-For any questions, feedback, or support, please contact [Your Name] at [your@email.com].
+For any questions, feedback, or support, please contact [Navaras P] at [navarasparayil@email.com].